SUSE/Portus/_features/1_Synchronizing-the-Registry-and-Portus.md

 ---
 layout: default
-title: Synchonizing the Registry and Portus
+title: Synchronizing the Registry and Portus
 longtitle: Synchronization with your private registry in order to fetch which images and tags are available
 order: 1
 ---